GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 <img src="chosen_idea_5.jpg">
 (The first image is the top result of a song online, and the second is a playlist online)

 Anything that could be added to ``Your Library`` found online should have a VISIBLE button called ``Add to Your Library...``, that spawns a pop-up or extends a menu that gives Regina the option to save it somewhere.

-The buttons Spotify have are hidden inside a ``...`` popup button, which only shows up when the mouse hovers the song, but that's very unclear.
+As it would later turn out, Spotify HAS that option, hidden inside a ``...`` popup button, which only shows up when the mouse hovers the song, but that's very unclear.
+Poor Regina!

 ### Why did I choose these ones?
 I thought they would give more control, express purpose clearly, and allow Regina to find and add songs to her library in less steps.